 If the color and style of this dish didn't immediately catch your eye, I know you will love it because:

-- Three cooking methods (air fryer / oven / grill) provide a versatile and customizable preparation to suit your needs.
+- Three cooking methods (air fryer/oven/grill) provide a versatile and customizable preparation to suit your needs.

 Ingredients - Notes & Substitutions

 - Paneer: You'll need a 14-16 oz paneer block from the dairy or freezer section.
-If frozen, thaw right on the kitchen counter or overnight in the fridge.
+If frozen, thaw it on the kitchen counter or overnight in the fridge.
 Alternatively, make it at home using this easy homemade paneer recipe.

 - Yogurt: Plain Greek yogurt makes for a thicker marinade, coating the paneer and veggies with more flavor.
 If unavailable, regular yogurt works too.
 Whisk until smooth before adding all the spices.